abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 the instinctual fears, doubts, and desires that arise, but have no place to land.
-When using the myth as a map of our own psyches, Māra represents our ego-death experiences—loneliness, anger, obsessiveness, greed, and doubt, and the Buddha’s example points the way for our hearts to respond most skillfully with a wise, wakeful, and radical non-contention.
+When using the myth as a map of our own psyches, Māra represents our ego-death experiences—loneliness, anger, obsessiveness, greed, and doubt—and the Buddha’s example points the way for our hearts to respond most skillfully with a wise, wakeful, and radical non-contention.
 As soon as we contend against death, we’ve bought into Māra’s value system and bitten his hook—when we hate and fear death, or